 I just needed to find a simple project to get me started.

-Read more about this project in Making a Simple Skirt
+Read more about my first easy project in Making a Simple Skirt

 or how I made my daughter a Superhero Dress